UGC NET JRF Eligibility Criteria, Admit Card, Result & Job Profile

 You don’t need to be an ace performer all through your Master’s, to be eligible to give the UGC NET JRF exam (even though it doesn’t hurt to have great scores).

-A minimum of 55% marks or grade is required in your Master’s Degree from universities/institutions recognized by UGC.
+The UGC NET Eligibility Criteria grants you a minimum of 55% marks or grade is required in your Master’s Degree from universities/institutions recognized by UGC.

 Now other than the students who have already appeared and been ranked for their master’s exams, if you belong in any of these categories even you’ll be allowed to give the UGC NET JRF Paper: